 Colon cancer, while one of the most common forms of malignancy in the people over 50, is not nearly as common as diverticulitis.
 Both tend to occur past the age of 40, but colon cancer is a more serious and potentially fatal condition.
 It forms when rapidly growing mutated cells cluster together into a tumor.
 These tumors may appear similar to swollen diverticula, but they are not filled with fluid.
 Diverticulitis does not spread as cancer does and is usually not life-threatening, even when left untreated.

-Abdominal pain is a common symptom of both diverticulitis and cancer of the colon or rectum.
+Abdominal pain is a common symptom of both diverticulitis and colorectal cancer.
 With diverticulitis, this pain usually occurs quickly and progresses in intensity rapidly, while cancer often develops more slowly.
 Symptoms of colorectal cancer may not become apparent until the disease is progressed.

 Diverticulitis and cancer may both be treated with surgery, and in both cases involves removing the swollen lump or tumor from the colon.
 This may require weeks of recovery, and in cancer treatment, follow-up therapies may also be needed.
 Those who have suffered from diverticulitis once may be more likely to develop it again, although this may depend on eating habits and lifestyle choices both before and after treatment.